-Grasp starter handle firmly and crank engine.
+Grasp starter handle firmly and crank engine or use electric starter on so equipped models.

 After the engine is started, close off choke to ensure proper air-fuel mix.

 Warm Engine Starting

 Start the engine without any choke.
 If the engine will not start after two pulls of the rope or two 5 second attempts with the electric starter move choke lever to position 1.
 Start the engine without activating the throttle lever.
 As soon as the engine starts move the choke lever to OFF.